A pandemic Christmas: Services move online, people stay home

-ROME (AP) — Families that usually reunite on Christmas over a hearty, lingering meal stayed home Friday, services were held online, and gift exchanges were low-key in one of the most unusual holiday seasons in decades.
+ROME (AP) — Families that usually reunite on Christmas over a hearty, lingering meal celebrated apart Friday, services shifted online, and gift exchanges were low-key in one of the most unusual and subdued holiday seasons in decades.

 The coronavirus left almost no one unaffected.

-Patricia Hager, 60, delivered homemade caramel rolls for breakfast to family and friends in Bismarck, North Dakota, a state that didn’t get hit until later in the pandemic but got hit hard.
+Patricia Hager, 60, delivered homemade caramel rolls for breakfast to family and friends in Bismarck, North Dakota, a state that didn’t get hit until later in the pandemic but was struck hard.
 It seemed every time she opened her door this holiday season, someone had left smoked salmon, baskets of nuts or cookies.

 “This year Christmas love is expressed at the door,” she said.
 “I’m glad that people will probably be with us next year with the vaccines.
 I can give up anything for that.”

-Note: This story has been corrected to show that Suzanne Rose is from Raleigh, North Carolina, not Winston-Salem.